-- Current year's income does not exceed the federal income guidelines (EHS to HS or 3rd year HS children) - Department of Job and Family Services' Child Care application is up-to-date and renewed as needed - Your payments or co-payments are current
+- Current year's income does not exceed the federal income guidelines (EHS to HS or 3rd year HS children) - Department of Job and Family Services' Child Care application is up-to-date and renewed as needed. - You are eligible for full-time child care reimbursement and your child's attendance is consistent. - Your payments or co-payments are current.